 Brexit has made trade more expensive, accounts committee says

-LONDON, Feb 9 (Reuters) - Britain's exit from the European Union has so far made trade more expensive because of delays and red tape, and there could be border disruption as passenger numbers recover after the COVID pandemic, the Public Accounts Committee said on Wednesday.
+LONDON, Feb 9 (Reuters) - Britain's exit from the European Union has so far made trade more expensive because of delays and red tape, and more border disruptions are likely as passenger numbers recover after the COVID-19 pandemic, a parliamentary committee said on Wednesday.

 Supporters of Brexit said exiting would allow the United Kingdom the independence to escape what they cast as a stagnating German-dominated project that was falling far behind big powers such as the United States and China.